 Establishing Scholarship Criteria

 As a scholarship donor, you have the opportunity to choose the name of the scholarship, as well as the criteria.
-The Bishop Montgomery Development Office staff is available to help you create the criteria for your scholarship, if you so choose.
+The Bishop Montgomery Advancement Office staff is available to help you create the criteria for your scholarship, if you so choose.

 Tax Benefits of Establishing a Scholarship